DaananDasilva/Banking-Customer-Churn-Prediction/README.md

 # Banking Customer Churn Prediction

 ## Overview
-This project analyzes customer churn behavior at a financial institution using a dataset containing customer demographics, account details, and churn status.
-The goal is to identify key factors influencing churn and provide actionable insights to help the bank improve its customer retention strategies.
+This project aims to analyze customer churn behavior at a financial institution using a dataset containing customer demographics, account details, and churn status.
+The objective is to identify key factors influencing churn and provide actionable insights to help the bank improve its customer retention strategies.

 ## Problem Statement
-Customer churn is a critical issue for financial institutions as it directly impacts profitability and long-term growth.
-This project aims to explore and analyze the behavioral and demographic characteristics of customers who churn (leave the bank) compared to those who stay, providing insights into the drivers of churn and offering recommendations for retention.
+Customer churn is a critical issue for financial institutions, impacting profitability and long-term growth.
+This project explores and analyzes the behavioral and demographic characteristics of customers who churn compared to those who remain loyal, providing insights into the drivers of churn and offering recommendations for retention.

 ## Project Objectives
 1. **Analyze and visualize customer demographics and behavior** to identify trends and patterns related to churn.